orra-dev/orra/README.md

 # 🪡Orra

 Build production-ready multi-agent applications without the complexity.
-Orra uses LLMs to dynamically orchestrate your services and agents, handling reliability and performance so you can focus on building features that matter.
+Orra intelligently orchestrates your services and agents using LLMs, handling reliability and performance across any language or agent framework.

+Prototype rapidly today, scale to production tomorrow.

 ## Current Release: Narwal 🐋🦄 (Alpha)